swiftlang/swift-corelibs-foundation/Docs/GettingStarted.md

 You will need:

 * A supported distribution of Linux.
-At this time, we support [Ubuntu 14.04 and Ubuntu 15.10](http://www.ubuntu.com).
+At this time, we support [Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 16.10](http://www.ubuntu.com).

 To get started, follow the instructions on how to [build Swift](https://github.com/apple/swift#building-swift).
 Foundation is developed at the same time as the rest of Swift, so the most recent version of the `clang` and `swift` compilers are required in order to build it.
 The easiest way to make sure you have all of the correct dependencies is to build everything together.